GWC-DCMB/curriculum-notebooks/paper/paper.md

 correct out of 11).

 Overwhelmingly, learners' favorite parts are the guest speakers and the project.
-These aspects of our curriculum expose learners to new fields and allow them to apply their newfound coding skills to asking an interesting question.
+These aspects of our curriculum expose them to new fields and allow them to apply their newfound coding skills to asking an interesting question.
-About a third of participants claim that they are now more interested in pursuing a career in computer or data science.
+About a third of participants claim that they are now more interested in pursuing a career in computer or data science compared to before their Girls Who Code experience.

 # Acknowledgements